CRWP is now C3WP

 —Gertrude Stein, The Mother of Us All

 As a college teacher of writing, I was always uncomfortable with high school teachers asking me what they should do to prepare their students for postsecondary writing.
 After years of giving vague and unhelpful answers, I finally landed on a less vague, but still unhelpful answer: Don’t prepare students.
 Teach great high school writing and then when they get to college, I’ll teach college writing.
-For this reason, and to represent the expansive goals of the program, the College-Ready Writers Program is now College, Community, and Career Writing Program, or C3WP.
+For this reason, and to represent the expansive goals of the program, the College-Ready Writers Program is now College, Career, and Community Writers Program, or C3WP.

 This tension around college preparation emerged early on in the College-Ready Writers Program.
 All of us had a story.
 Mine was standing in front of a group of teachers talking about the College-Ready Writers Program in a border town in Arizona.
 A teacher raised her hand and said, “So what if our students don’t want to go to college?
 A lot of them don’t.”
 Fortunately, the program as it emerged over the first years was more than a college-prep program, so I could answer her question.
 C3WP engages students in real, actual conversations among adults and helps them enter into those conversations using reasoned argument based in evidence.
 Doing this helps support students’ identities as doers, as knowledge people who take part, who participate.
 Certainly, students in all schools should have dreams that cover a spectrum of possible lives, and college can be one of them.